Sunday, Cruddy Sunday

 "Sunday, Cruddy Sunday" was directed by Steven Dean Moore and written by George Meyer, Brian Scully, Mike Scully and Tom Martin, the first credit Martin received for the series.
 Mike Scully jokingly said that the episode was "thrown together[...] without thought or structure" by the writers.
 For the subplot, the writers tried to come up with the "most boring thing" Lisa and Marge could do to pass time.
 The episode features several guest-stars, including comedian Fred Willard, country singer Dolly Parton, Fox CEO Rupert Murdoch, sports commentators Pat Summerall and John Madden, and former American football players Troy Aikman, Rosey Grier and Dan Marino.
 All guest-stars played themselves, except for Willard who portrayed Kogen.
 The episode pokes fun at folk singer Burl Ives, former United States president Bill Clinton as well as the series' fans, among other things.

 In its original broadcast, the episode was seen by approximately 11.5 million viewers, making it the tenth most watched program of the week as well as the second most watched scripted program on the network the night it aired.
 The episode was released on home video for the first time in 2004, and in 2007, the episode was again released as part of the DVD set The Simpsons – The Complete Tenth Season.
 Following its broadcast, the episode received mostly positive reviews from critics.

-After its original broadcast, however, a scene in the episode involving a fictitious, sexually suggestive Super Bowl commercial for the Catholic Church became a subject of controversy.
+After its original broadcast, however, a scene in the episode involving a fictitious, sexually suggestive Super Bowl commercial for the Catholic Church became the subject of controversy.
 The scene garnered scrutiny from the American Catholic anti-defamation and civil rights organization The Catholic League, whose members sent hundreds of angry letters to the Fox network, demanding any mention of Catholicism in the episode be excised.
 In September the same year, when the episode was supposed to repeat, the Catholic League asked Fox if they could censor the scene, which the network agreed to.
-The network's decision was criticized by journalists and staff members.
-The censored version of the episode is still in syndication.
+Their decision, however, was criticized by journalists and staff members.
+The censored version of the episode is still in syndication, as well as on Disney+.